odmarkj/keylinks-php/README.md

 ## How To Use Keylinks ##

 Wrap any piece of text that you would like to create a link for in the ```<keylinks>``` tag and Keylinks will do the rest.
 You can even replace existing ```<a>``` links with a ```<keylinks>``` tag, and if Keylinks can improve upon it, it will, but if it can't, it will turn it back into a regular link with an ```<a>``` tag.

+The ```<keylinks>``` tag is most commonly placed around paragraphs of text.
+But it can be placed around entire articles, individual sentences, or a specific keyphrase in a sentence.